-- Long Range Transportation Plan (LRTP) Subcommittee - Transportation Improvement Program (TIP) Subcommittee - BPAC Project Review Subcommittee - Grievance Committee - Unified Planning Work Program (UPWP) Subcommittee - Mobility Working Group
+- Long Range Transportation Plan (LRTP) Subcommittee - Transportation Improvement Program (TIP) Subcommittee - BPAC Project Review Subcommittee - Grievance Committee

+- Unified Planning Work Program (UPWP) Subcommittee - Mobility Working Group

 All subcommittee meetings are open to the public, held in a fully accessible location and allow time for public comment.
 Working groups are sometimes formed to tackle technical issues, educate members about an issue or to share information.
-These meetings generally do not lead to or support policy decisions and therefore, they do not fall under the requirements of public notice.
-In all cases, however, All the meetings remain are open to all interested participants the public and are listed on the TPO's website calendar at www.r2ctpo.org/news-events/events/calendar/.
+All meetings are open to the public and are listed on the TPO's website calendar at www.r2ctpo.org/news-events/events/calendar/.

-TPO Staff and the Public Involvement Community Outreach Coordinator
+TPO Staff and the Community Outreach Coordinator